wasi-shah/Docker-AKS/AKS DevOps/01 IAC/Terraform/Terraform with Azure/Readme.md

 Use Service Principal when running Terraform non-interactively (such as when running Terraform in a CI server)
 - ### Authenticating to Azure using a Service Principal and a Client Secret
 - ### Authenticating to Azure using OpenID Connect
+- ### Authenticating to Azure using AKS Workload Identity

+> [!Important]
+> Use a service principal or a managed identity when running Terraform non-interactively (such as when running Terraform in a CI/CD pipeline)
 ## Connecting to Terraform